-The Professional Fish Harvesters Act (the Act), assented to June 18, 1996, provided for the establishment of the Professional Fish Harvesters Certification Board (PFHCB) in 1997, a Category 3 government entity under the Minister of Fisheries and Aquaculture.
+The Professional Fish Harvesters Certification Board was established in 1997, under the Professional Fish Harvesters Act (the Act) under the Minister of Fisheries and Land Resources (the Minister).
 The PFHCB is a non-profit organization, created by and operating for the benefit of all Newfoundland and Labrador fish harvesters.
-The objectives of the PFHCB are to promote the interest of fish harvesters as a professional group; to operate and maintain a fish harvester registration system; to develop, evaluate and recommend courses under the professionalization program; to be responsible for defining the standards for professionalization; to issue certificates of accreditation to qualifying fish harvesters; to provide an independent appeals procedure for fish harvesters; to develop, maintain and monitor compliance of a Code of Ethics; to apply sanctions against fish harvesters who violate the Board's Code of Ethics; and to provide an advisory role to the Federal and Provincial Governments in the formation of fisheries policies consistent with the common good of fish harvesters.
+The objectives of the PFHCB are to promote the interest of fish harvesters as a professional group; to operate and maintain a fish harvester registration system; to develop, evaluate, and recommend courses under the professionalization program; to be responsible for defining the standards for professionalization; to issue certificates of accreditation to qualifying fish harvesters; and to develop, maintain, and monitor compliance of a Code of Ethics.
 For additional information on the PFHCB, please visit www.pfhcb.com.

-The Act states that the 15-member board appointed by the minister shall be comprised of: seven representatives of the organization that has been recognized by the Labour Relations Board as representing fish harvesting in collective bargaining (Fish, Food, and Allied Workers); one representative from a registered fisheries co-operative; a representative of the Department of Fisheries and Aquaculture (DFA); a representative of the Department of Advanced Education and Skills; two representatives of the federal government, at least one of whom shall be from Fisheries and Oceans Canada; a representative of a post-secondary education training institution; a representative appointed to represent aboriginal fish harvesters in the province; and a representative-at-large chosen by the minister.
+The Act states that the 15-member board appointed by the minister shall be comprised of: seven representatives of the organization that has been recognized by the Labour Relations Board as representing fish harvesting in collective bargaining such as the Fish, Food, and Allied Workers (FFAW); one representative from a registered fisheries co-operative; a representative of the Department of Fisheries and Aquaculture (now Department of Fisheries and Land Resources (FLR); a representative from the provincial government department responsible for post-secondary education; two representatives from the federal government, at least one of whom shall be from the federal government department responsible for fisheries; a representative appointed to represent Indigenous fish harvesters in the province; a representative of a post-secondary education training institution; and a representative-at-large chosen by the Minister.

-The PFHCB has an internal executive committee consisting of a chairperson, vice-chairperson, secretary, one other member elected by the members of the PFHCB as a member-at-large, and the executive director.
+The appointed members of the Board shall elect a chairperson, vice-chairperson, and a secretary, from the non-government members to form an Executive Committee along with an additional member to be elected by the members to serve on the Executive Committee At-large and the Executive Director.
 The chairperson, vice-chairperson, and secretary cannot be representatives of a department of the Provincial Government or of the Government of Canada.

-Those who make up the PFHCB should collectively possess the following core competencies:
+The Member At-large should possess the following core competencies:

 All members of the PFHCB should possess: